RebelGuy/chat-mate/projects/server/readme.md

 Returns data with the following properties:
 - `url` (`string`): The login URL.
 It will redirect back to Studio.

 Can return the following errors:
 - `403`: When the logged-in user is not a streamer.

+### `GET /youtube/status`
+Retrieves the status of the ChatMate admin YouTube channel in relation to the logged-in streamer's current primary YouTube channel.
+ChatMate requires that the streamer add the admin channel as a moderator.
+Note that we can only check the moderator status at the time of the last message received in the streamer's latest livestream.

+Returns data with the following properties:
+- `chatMateIsModerator` (`boolean`): Whether the ChatMate admin YouTube channel was added as a moderator to the logged-in streamer's current primary YouTube channel.
+- `timestamp` (`number`): The latest time for which the moderation status could be verified.
+It may have changed since then.

+Can return the following errors:
+- `403`: When the logged-in user is not a streamer.